openfaas/workshop/lab7.md

 You will need to receive incoming webhooks from GitHub.
 In production you will have a clear route for incoming traffic but within the constraints of a workshop we have to be creative.

-Run this on your local computer:
+Open a new Terminal and type in:

 ```
-$ docker run -p 4040:127.0.0.1:4040 -it --rm --net=func_functions \
+$ docker run -p 4040:4040 -it --rm --net=func_functions \
-  stefanprodan/ngrok http gateway:8080
+  alexellis2/ngrok-admin http gateway:8080
 ```

+Use the built-in UI of `ngrok` at http://localhost:4040 to find your HTTP URL.
 You will be given a URL that you can access over the Internet, it will connect directly to your OpenFaaS API Gateway.

 Test the URL such as http://fuh83fhfj.ngrok.io